Exploring canyons in glassy energy landscapes using metadynamics: The MIMSE Algorithm

 MIMSE is an athermal, metadynamics based approach \cite{Laio2002} directly applied to the $3N$-dimensional potential energy landscape of $N$ particles, and uses sequentially added bias potentials to overcome energy barriers \cite{MetadynamicsKushima2009}.
 We use the Fast Inertial Relaxation Engine (FIRE) \cite{StrucRelaxBitzek2006} to relax the system configuration on the biased energy landscape; tests using steepest descent gave similar results but at higher computational cost.
 The bias potential employed is a $3N$-dimensional, bell-shaped, smooth quartic function with the form

 Here, $\underaccent{\bar}{\mathbf{r}}$ represents the $3N$ dimensional system configuration, and $\underaccent{\bar}{\mathbf{r}}_\text{m}$ the IS minimum location around which the bias is centered.
 The bias parameters $\mathcal{U}_\sigma$ and $\mathcal{U}_0$, represent the $3N$-dimensional radial extent and energetic height of the bias respectively.
-To ensure that the center of mass remains at rest, we modify the corresponding bias forces to ensure the total force on the system is zero.
+To ensure that the center of mass of the system remains at rest, we modify the corresponding bias forces to ensure the total force on the system is zero.
 To ensure stable configuration dynamics, we use models with energy landscapes that are continuous and differentiable.

-Algorithmic flow starts at a local minimum of the landscape, where a bias is added centered on that location, forming a local maximum on the biased landscape.
+Algorithmic flow starts at a local minimum of the landscape, sampled typically from the quenched ensemble, described earlier.
+Starting at such a minimum, a bias is added centered on its location, forming a local maximum on the biased landscape.
 To move away from this unstable maximum, the system is given a small, random $3N$-dimensional displacement (corrected so as to preserve the position of the system's center of mass).
 This configuration is then relaxed to the nearest minimum on the biased landscape using FIRE, and the process repeated by adding a new bias at each subsequent minimum.
-We distinguish among the minima encountered and primarily store and analyze the subset which lie outside the bias potentials, which correspond to physical inherent structures (ISes) of the unbiased energy landscape.